ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/sai.md

    - One read-only.
    - One write-only.

 The first allocated channel may or may not limit the second one's feature.
 For example, in a peripheral that supports asynchronous rx/tx but requires the format of both instances to be the same, the first allocated instance sets the format and ties the second one to this format.

 ### Dependencies

 Hardware SAI/I2S capabilities.

-### Implementing the RTC API
+### Implementing the SAI API

 You can find the API and specification for the SAI API in the following header file: